Reagent

 Unsatisfactory results

-• Ensure that both nucleic acid and in vivo-jetPEI are diluted in 5% glucose before mixing.
+ensure that both nucleic acid and polyethylenimine transfection reagent(in vivo)are diluted in 5%glucose before mixing.

 Toxicity